Seal of Muhammad: Muqwaki seal

+Historicity

-The authenticity of the letters and of the seal is dubious and has been contested almost as soon as their discovery, although there is little research on the subject.
-Some scholars such as Nöldeke (1909) consider the currently preserved copy to be a forgery, and Öhrnberg (2007) considers the whole narrative concerning the letter to the Muqawqis to be "devoid of any historical value", and the seal to be fake on paleographical grounds, the writing style being anachronical and hinting at an Ottoman Turkish origin.
+The letter is considered a literary forgery by scholars.
+Based on comparative palaeographic analysis with early Arabic papyri, Austrian orientalist Joseph Karabacek assessed the letter to be a forgery.
+Nöldeke (1909) agreed with his conclusions, and Öhrnberg (2007) considers the narrative about a letter being sent to al-Muqawqis to be "devoid of any historical value", and the seal to be fake on paleographic grounds – its writing style being anachronistic and hinting at an Ottoman Turkish origin.

+Early Muslim accounts describe Muhammad's personal seal as bearing the inscription "Muhammad, messenger [of] God," arranged with each word on a separate line, beginning with "Muhammad" at the top rather than "God".
+Early Islamic coins feature the phrase in this format.
+Beginning in the 14th century, some Islamic scholars suggested that the word order was the opposite, starting with "God" rather than "Muhammad", on the grounds that it would have been more appropriate to place "God" above "Muhammad".
+Ibn Hajar al-Asqalani rejected this notion, citing an absence of historical evidence.
+Based on this, Ahmed El Shamsy concludes that the order of the words used in the Muqwaki seal is a medieval invention.

 Other signatures

 In addition to using a signet ring to seal documents, Muhammad may have also used other techniques to show the provenance of his correspondence.
 In an alleged letter to the Saint Catherine's Monastery in Egypt, he signed the letter, also called the Ashtiname of Muhammad, by inking his hand and pressing the impression on the paper.
 The letter granted protection and privileges to the monastery.
 In part it says: "I shall exempt them from that which may disturb them; of the burdens which are paid by others as an oath of allegiance.
 They must not give anything of their income but that which pleases them—they must not be offended, or disturbed, or coerced or compelled.
 Their judges should not be changed or prevented from accomplishing their offices, nor the monks disturbed in exercising their religious order, or the people of seclusion be stopped from dwelling in their cells.
 No one is allowed to plunder these Christians, or destroy or spoil any of their churches, or houses of worship, or take any of the things contained within these houses and bring it to the houses of Islam.
 And he who takes away anything therefrom, will be one who has corrupted the oath of God, and, in truth, disobeyed His Messenger."
 It is sealed with an imprint representing Muhammad's hand.